dhurlburtusa/shortcuts/ai/ai-notes.md

   <dd>Use of attributes/features to diagram the distance.</dd>
 </dl>

+#### K-Means Clustering

+An unsupervised machine learning algorithm used to create clusters based on what the machine sees in the data. `K` is the number of desired clusters.

+Starts with picking `K` centroids.
+Then each centroid calculates the mean or average distance between itself and all the surrounding items.
+Then the closest items to the centroids would be labelled the same as the centroid.
+Then new centroids are picked and the average distance is calculated.
+This is done until centroids are picked with the minimum overall mean distance.

+Example: A retailer may use K-means clustering to decide who to give promotions by clustering their customers into loyal customers, regular customers, and low-priced customers.
+Then promotions are given to regular customers in hopes to turning them into loyal customers.

 ## Artificial Neural Network

 AI system that mimics the structure of the human brain.